 If possible, you should try to build up a variety of different types of design projects for your portfolio.
 Versatility is valuable, particularly for smaller employers that may not have the resources to hire a full team of specialized designers.
 If you intend on pursuing a specialization, make sure your expertise is well-supported in your portfolio of work.

 6. Where do graphic designers work?

-In-house graphic designers work as a part of a standalone company’s internal creative team.
-Agency graphic designers are employed by a business that provides design services for multiple clients, and freelance designers are self-employed—typically working with multiple clients.
+In-house graphic designers work as a part of a stand-alone company’s internal creative team.
+Agency graphic designers are employed by a business that provides design services for several clients, and freelance designers are self-employed—typically working with multiple clients.

 For a more in-depth look at the different work settings, check out our article: Where Do Graphic Designers Work?
 In-House vs. Agency vs. Freelance.

 So how much do graphic designers make?
-You now have your answer, and the answers to other important questions you should be asking.
-But there is still a lot you don’t know about being a graphic designer.
+You now have the information you were seeking, and the answers to other important questions you should be asking.
+But there is still a lot you don’t know about a career in graphic designer.